 - Nantahala Brewing – Honestly, it’s sometimes hit or miss with service, but when they are on their game, the food is very good.

 Road To Nowhere Tunnel

 After lunch, make your way up into the mountains via Lakeview Drive.
 The full drive from the center of Bryson City is about 8.5 miles, but it’s worth it for the views of Lake Fontana below.
 Bonus, this area is stunning in fall.

-The “Road to Nowhere” will eventually dead end at a small parking lot.
-Stretch the legs and take a short walk to the tunnel.
+The “Road to Nowhere” eventually dead ends at a small parking lot.
+Stretch your legs and take a short walk to the tunnel.
 Bring a flashlight if you plan to walk through as it’s very dark.

 Beyond the tunnel, the trail goes on for a while and meets up with longer trails through the Smokies, but folks typically turn around near the tunnel.

-To fully appreciate this road, I recommend reading the full story on the Bryson City website.
-It explains the significance of the US government’s broken promise to the residents of Swain County.
+To fully appreciate this road, the Bryson City website tells the full story on the US government’s broken promise to the residents of Swain County.

 If you still have time in your day, take a 45-minute drive down from Bryson City to Fontana Dam.
 At 480 feet high, it’s the tallest dam in the Eastern U.S. You can’t take a tour of the internal workings of the dam, but with beautiful views across Lake Fontana it’s still a sight to see.

-With the majority of the good accommodation, Bryson City is one of the best areas to stay in on the North Carolina side of the Great Smoky Mountains.
-There’s also tons of camping areas in and around the Smokies.
+With nice accommodation options, Bryson City is one of the best areas to stay on the North Carolina side of the Great Smoky Mountains.

 Spending a few days in the Great Smoky Mountains, or plan on doing a return trip?
 Here are a few books we use to help us plan: